 Settling a car accident case is relatively simple.
 It starts when victims recognise the need for compensation and ends when all parties involved come to an agreement.
 The agreement doesn’t have to be in your favour either.
 You can receive compensation lower than its actual worth, or you can receive a settlement amount higher than you initially expected.
+A car accident lawyer typically does this for you.

 A car accident case usually doesn’t go to trial, but if it does, you’re best off knowing how the process usually goes.
 But, before anything else, how does a car accident case go to trial?